ms-iot/content/en-US/win10/samples/DriverLab4.md

 Build and install the demo driver using Visual Studio

 * From the Build menu, click `Build Solution(Ctrl+Shift+B)`.
-Make sure that you are building for `x86` if you are using a MinnowBoard Max, or `ARM` if you are using a Raspberry Pi 2.
+Make sure that you are building for `x86` if you are using a MinnowBoard Max, or `ARM` if you are using a Raspberry Pi 2 or 3.
 Visual Studio will build your driver and deploy the driver to your target device.

     ![Driver Settings properties]({{site.baseurl}}/images/DriverLab/driver-build-option.png)